 Our People

 At OTNZ - WNA, our strength lies in our diverse and dedicated community.
 Our people, including occupational therapists, professionals, students, and passionate advocates, are the driving force behind our mission to empower lives through occupation.
 Together, we form a vibrant and collaborative network committed to promoting excellence in occupational therapy practice, advocating for the profession, and supporting one another in making a positive impact in the lives of individuals across Aotearoa.
-Explore the stories, experiences, and expertise of our community members as they contribute to the heart and soul of Occupational Therapy New Zealand.
+Explore the experiences, and expertise of our Council and the Association's operations team as they contribute to the heart and soul of Occupational Therapy New Zealand.

 Dan Johnson, WFOT Tangata Tiriti Delegate